aawgit/extension-with-gpu/README.md

 - **Analyzes** the web page and suggests a suitable **bookmark folder**.
 - Allows users to **manually select** a folder if needed.
 - **Lightweight, fast, and private** — no server communication.
-- Beautiful, clean UI with a modern loading animation.

 ---